districtr/districtr/docs/12team/contributions.md

 - save current progress in browser and save plans to database using mongodb
 - and print maps to pdf
--

-While JN created the prototype local community page with landing page sections and content for Lowell, MA and Colorado.
-We would use their work during this time as the model for the portals we use today.
+While JN, [@jenni-niels],  created the prototype local community page with landing page sections and content for Lowell, MA and Colorado.
+We would use their work during this time as the model for the default and custom portals we use today.

-## Expanding Nationwide
+### Expanding Nationwide

 Throughout 2020, Nick worked on adding features and JN worked on modifying and updating state portals and pages.
 A rough timeline for